makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 - Keeper jobs will be updated, as detailed below.
 - Multiple parameter changes per the Stability Scope will be made, as detailed below.
 - Delegate compensation for June 2023 will be distributed, as detailed below.
-- Funding stream setup and housekeeping for two Ecosystem Actors will be carried out, as detailed below.
+- Funding stream setup, budget distributions, and housekeeping for Ecosystem Actors and Core Units will be carried out, as detailed below.
 - A proxy spell for Spark Protocol will be executed, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**